-The best bachelor’s degrees in animation are a good choice for strong earning potential, and a career in an industry that is projected to grow over the next decade.
+The best bachelor’s degrees in animation are a good choice for strong earning potential and a career in an industry that is projected to grow over the next decade.

 With a degree in animation, you’ll understand how an idea makes it through from concept to production.
 You’ll learn how to transform a flat character or world into a living, breathing work of art.
-Many of the big-budget movies on our screens today have been crafted by graduates of animation degrees, with an alumni of one such program on this list having worked on titles in the Marvel Universe.
+Many of the big-budget movies on our screens today have been crafted by graduates of animation degrees, with alumni of one such program on this list having worked on titles in the Marvel Universe.

-What Is an Animation Degree?
+What is an Animation Degree?

 In an animation degree program, you’ll develop your creative skills through the application of art and modern animation and design software.
 In most cases, students applying for an animation major will have a strong interest in the field, and you will likely already have some degree of experience and skill in art and design.